JamesRobertSutcliffe/frontend-portfolio/Project notes.md

 fade on

 NEXT:
-contact section
+contact section - sorted
 add light and dark modes?
-Colour scheme change on button toggle add some kind of animations / bg to all sections as well as jumbo make mobile friendly
+Colour scheme change on button toggle - code started

+add some kind of animations / bg to all sections as well as jumbo -- sun and moon? make mobile friendly
 REVISE README